-In August 2020, the Nominating Committee of NASPAA (the Network of Schools of Public Policy, Affairs, and Administration) chaired by Palmira Rios, Immediate Past President, will be recommending a slate for
+In June 2021, the Nominating Committee of NASPAA (the Network of Schools of Public Policy, Affairs, and Administration) chaired by Robert Orr, Immediate Past President, will be recommending a slate for

 The Nominating Committee welcomes recommendations for nominations from NASPAA member schools.
 Recommenders should note that Council positions require a significant commitment of time and effort on the part of the individual and support from his or her home institution.

-This is a time of great uncertainty, but also great purpose, for public service education globally.
-This cohort of the Council will play an exceptionally important role in guiding NASPAA through the global public health emergency, social justice activism, and into a changed world of public service.
+As we begin to emerge from the pandemic, and continue to address social justice issues, it is a time of great possibility and purpose, for public service education globally.
+This cohort of the Council will play an exceptionally important role in a changed world of public service.
 To that end, this is a special appeal to recommend individuals with vision and fearlessness to move NASPAA forward.
 Individuals from all regions of the world are encouraged to consider nominating peers and colleagues who can serve NASPAA in this capacity.

 NASPAA’s progress in other areas also depends on the nomination of individuals with the skills and commitment to serve the organization.
-NASPAA wraps up its 50 th Anniversary this October, and this cohort of the Council will have responsibility for thinking strategically about the next 50 years.
-During the tenure of these Council members, the Council will oversee NASPAA’s response to the coronavirus public health emergency and its aftermath, advance the Council’s signature project of the Institute on Innovative Teaching and Learning for Public Service, guide the implementation of revised accreditation standards, advance the organization’s global commitment to sustainable development, foster the development of the Journal of Public Affairs Education , determine the next generation of annual student competitions, overhaul the Data Center to include new community-wide badges, develop projects to improve career opportunities for graduates, and devise means to serve our member programs in a challenging fiscal and policy environment.
+With the coming transition to a new executive director, this cohort of the Council will have responsibility for thinking strategically about the next chapter in NASPAA’s development.
+During the tenure of these Council members, the Council will oversee NASPAA’s reopening of in-person events in the United States and around the world, advance the Council’s signature project of the Institute on Innovative Teaching and Learning for Public Service, guide the implementation of revised accreditation standards, advance the organization’s global commitment to sustainable development, foster the development of the Journal of Public Affairs Education, determine the next generation of annual student competitions, overhaul the Data Center to include new community-wide badges, develop projects to improve career opportunities for graduates, and devise means to serve our member programs in a challenging fiscal and policy environment.
 The Committee is looking in particular for nominees possessing enthusiasm and dedication to public service and the leadership of public affairs education.

 The Nominating Committee seeks candidates for the Council who are well prepared to govern NASPAA as it "sets a global standard for excellence in public service education, leads the public affairs education sector, and strengthens governance and public problem solving."
 The Nominating Committee also places priority on the nominations of individuals with experience and skills in teaching and learning, grant-seeking, international public affairs education, inclusion, sustainable development, budgeting and finance, marketing, data and IT, human resources, nonprofit management, and journal publishing.